How to do Sprint Planning

 - How much work can the team do within a sprint?

-- How to decide the amount of work to be done?
+- How to decide the amount of work that is done?

 - If we do not have velocity, how to plan for the first sprint?